Functional analytic insights into irreversibility of quantum resources: Application: resource theory of magic

 Of course, Conjecture~\ref{conj_hoggar} does not appear to be a necessary requirement for the irreversibility of many-qubit magic, and one could also expect that a transformation other than $\proj{\rm Hog} \leftrightarrow \proj{T}$ could be used to establish the irreversibility of the theory.
 We only present Conjecture~\ref{conj_hoggar} as one possible way to approach this problem, motivated by the fact that the tempered stabiliser norm $P_\tau$ provides a strong bound for Hoggar state manipulation.

-Even if the Conjecture itself is not found to be true, we hope that our discussion in this section motivates further research into the asymptotic manipulation of non-stabiliser states, as well as, more generally, into what is perhaps the most intriguing question prompted by our framework: what is it that makes a particular resource theory irreversible?
+Even if the conjecture itself is not found to be true, we hope that our discussion in this section motivates further research into the asymptotic manipulation of non-stabiliser states, as well as, more generally, into what is perhaps the most intriguing question prompted by our framework: what is it that makes a particular resource theory irreversible?\footnote{We remark here that, following up on earlier conjectures~\cite{brandao_2008-1,brandao_2010}, several recent works showed that reversibility of quantum resources can be recovered in various relaxed settings~\cite{regula_2024-1,wang_2023,ganardi_2024,hayashi_stein,blurring}.
+However, we stress that this can only be accomplished under classes of protocols that are strictly larger than the free operations $\OO_{\max}$, and indeed one needs to go significantly beyond conventional free operations to have any hope of achieving entanglement reversibility in general~\cite{lami_2021-1}.
+It is therefore still of significant practical and conceptual interest to understand which resources can be reversibly manipulated without such concessions.}

-\textbf{Acknowledgments.} BR is supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grant No.\ 21F21015 and the JSPS Postdoctoral Fellowship for Research in Japan.
+\textbf{Acknowledgments.} BR acknowledges the support of the Japan Society for the Promotion of Science (JSPS) KAKENHI Grant No.\ 22KF0067.
 LL acknowledges support from the Alexander von Humboldt Foundation.

 [3]{} =\nocontentsline